stephaniemnz/Professional-README-Generator/README-PRG.md

 This command-line application was created to quickly generate a Profesional README file with all of the necessary information.

 ## Installation
-To install the Professional README Generator you must first clone this repository into your local machine, open in VS code, then in the terminal run npm install.
+To install the Professional README Generator you must first clone this repository into your local machine, open in VS code, then in the terminal run npm install, then npm index.

 ## Usage
 In the terminal, run node index, then answer the following prompt: